Jackie Brandt

 Brandt made his big league debut on April 21, 1956, against the Milwaukee Braves at Sportsman's Park, then was traded to the New York Giants almost two months later.
 In a noteworthy rookie season, he posted a .298 batting average, 125 games played, 12 home runs, and 50 runs batted in.
-In 1959, he won a Gold Glove for his stellar play as the San Francisco Giants' regular left fielder, then was traded to Baltimore, where he would have his most productive years.
+In 1959, he won a Gold Glove for his play as the San Francisco Giants' regular left fielder, then was traded to Baltimore, where he would have his most productive years.